January 16 - 30, 2027

 • Access to the TEXERE materials shop, offering fabrics, local fibers, unique tools and more

-• Curated program of workshops, studio visits, and cultural excursions
+• Curated program of workshops, studio visits, and cultural excursions by Thread Caravan

 • Meals during organized program days